Common Symptoms of COVID-19

 If you are experiencing life-threatening symptoms such as difficulty breathing or pressure in the chest, please call 911.

 If you come to any area of the hospital and are concerned that you may have COVID-19, or if you have a fever or cough, please wear a mask and go directly to the reception desk to speak to a staff member.
 Do not wait in the waiting room.

 Do you have general or specific questions about COVID-19?
-As a Partners patient, if you have symptoms, you believe you may have been exposed or you are looking to learn more about COVID-19, you can contact the Partners COVID-19 Nurse Line.
+As a Mass General Brigham patient, if you have symptoms, you believe you may have been exposed or you are looking to learn more about COVID-19, you can contact the Mass General Brigham COVID-19 Nurse Line.